gsoft-inc/wl-domain-event-propagation/README.md

 ### Subscribe to domain events with pull delivery

 Install the package [Workleap.DomainEventPropagation.Subscription.PullDelivery](fixme) in your ASP.NET Core project that wants to receive events from Event Grid topics.
-First, you can need to use one of the following methods to register the required services.
+First, you will need to use one of the following methods to register the required services.

 ```csharp
 // Method 1: Register to pull delivery and bind the subscription options to the well-known configuration section named EventPropagation:Subscription